bromagosa/BeetleExtension/docs/index.md

 > ![](stair_turtle.png)

 Now you don't need the pen code anymore.
-You can just create a temporary variable and push all the positions into it, then use it as the base shape of your extrusion.
-While you're at it, you can make the movement steps smaller else you end up with a real-sized pyramid!
+You can just wrap the movement code in a `log sprite positions` block and start extruding that shape.
+While you're at it, you can scale it down else you end up with a real-sized pyramid!

 > ![](stairwell_base.png)